 So ask yourself — how robust is your social strategy?
 As you look at each of the elements above, consider how well you are doing in each area.
 Score your social strategy on each factor on a scale of 1 (not doing it well at all) to 5 (knocking it out of the park).
 In the spirit of open discussion, I’d love hear how you scored yourself — where your strategy is strong, where you need to improve.

 In the book, we go into detail about how to approach each success factor, illustrating the key elements with best practices and exercises, as well as common mistakes to avoid.
 One of my favorite sections is how to convince and even rally decision makers at the executive level.
-Brian and I also designed the book to be a quick but useful read — at only 100 pages it’s something that you can give to your team and executives and reasonable expect that they will actually read it!
+Brian and I also designed the book to be a quick but useful read — at only 100 pages it’s something that you can give to your team and executives and reasonably expect that they will actually read it!

 Our hope is that the book will help you move from having a pile of social media tactics to having a social business strategy around which your entire organization is aligned.
 And if you need additional help crafting that strategy, Altimeter can also help with our Social Business Strategy service offerings.